karishmagrana/Big-Data-Final-Project/README.md

 Apart from this, we have implemented EvoFormer both as a clean class implementation and a Streamlit-based GUI.

-The EvoFormer class can be found in `evoprompting/evoformer.py`
+Our implementation can be found in `evoprompting/evolutionary/evoprompting`

 To execute it on your system, we recommend using our custom GUI which provides an easy-to-use interface: